HelderVelez/Pocket_ETL/README.md

 insert into work (WORK_NOTA, WORK_PROC) values ('IMPORT','IMP4');
 commit;
 ```
+upon the successful completion of the IMPORT this record is deleted
 ```
 /* wait the conclusion */
 /* see the log: select * from TLOG order by 1 desc;*/